Licensing & State Laws

 Limited Instruction Permit

 At age 16, teens may apply for a limited instruction permit.
 Applicants under age 18 will need to have completed a 33-hour classroom driver education course certified by the Community College of Rhode Island.
 Teens may begin classroom driver education when they reach the age of 15 years, 10 months.
+Parents or guardians of applicants must also complete a short course on the learning-to-drive process.
 Applicants for permits must show a certified birth certificate, a driver education certificate and a Social Security card.
 A parent, legal guardian, or licensed foster parent must either accompany the teen to show ID and sign the permit application or the teen must arrive with the parent/guardian signature notarized on the application.

 Teens with a limited instruction permit may only drive when accompanied by a licensed driver age 21 or older who has held a driver’s license for at least 5 years and who is riding in the front seat.
 The limited instruction permit is valid for one year.
 A road test will be scheduled approximately 6 months from the date you obtain your permit.